PlayQ/unity-uitest-tool/README.md

 ### Helper Window

-`Test Helper` is an `Unity Editor Extension`, that shows a list of possible assertations for selected `GameObject` in `Hierarchy` as completed code line.
-If you use `Test Helper` in play mode, you can also obtain the list of playing sound clips.
+`Test Helper` is an `Unity Editor Extension`, that shows a list of possible assertations for the selected `GameObject` in `Hierarchy` and corresponding code lines next to them.
+In play mode `Test Helper` allows user to obtain the list of sound clips that are currently playing.

 <img src="documentation/images/test-helper.png" width="600">

-* `Copy` - copies generated code of assertation.
+* `Copy` - copies assertation's generated code.
-* `Find playing sounds` - searches for playing sound clips.
+* `Find playing sounds` - searches for currently playing sound clips.
-* `Select` - only for sound, focuses on `GameObject` in hierarchy which has `Audio Source` component and it's `Sound Clip` is playing.
+* `Select` - used for sounds only, selects the `GameObject` in hierarchy which has `Audio Source` component and it's `Sound Clip` is playing a sound.

 ### Command Line Arguments

-To run tests in Editor Mode via command line use following command:
+To run tests in Editor Mode via command line use the following command:

 ```
 Unity.exe